-The annual Crossfields Conference at Arnside Sailing Club is postponed until 24 October, 2020 due to coronovirus pandemic restrictions.
-Crossfields of Arnside are one of most significant boatbuilders in the north west of England.
+The annual Crossfields Conference at Arnside Sailing Club is postponed until 2021 due to coronovirus pandemic restrictions.
+Crossfields of Arnside were one of most significant boatbuilders in the north west of England.
 Arnside, Cumbria is at the top of Morecambe Bay and unusually for the NW coast the area is wooded providing abundant material for boatbuilding.

 Active from the 1840s to 1950s, the Crossfields heyday was the period leading up to the First World War from the 1890s.
 Builders of Morecambe Bay Prawners (Lancashire Nobbies) the yard served an area from North Wales to Southern Scotland.
 They built working boats and yachts.
 Lancashire Nobbies were fast gaff rigged fishing boats designed to cope with the shallow waters of the North West Coast, pull a heavy trawling net and get a perishable catch back to market as quickly as possible.
 Railways enabled the catch to be taken to the industrial towns of the North West fuelling the expansion of the fishing industry.
 Distinctive features of Morecambe Bay Prawners are the elliptical stern, central cockpit with a large deck area and low freeboard to facilitate the working of nets, high bows to cope with rough sea conditions, a large sail area and shallow draft.
 The boats are regularly raced in the Liverpool Nobby Race.
 There was crossover between the design of yachts and Nobbies.